Guide - The Best of Park City

 Last Updated

 Park City's dining scene has matured substantially over recent decades.
-What began as ski lodge cafeterias now encompasses restaurants that compete with metropolitan dining destinations.
+What began as ski lodge cafeterias and roadside diners now encompasses restaurants that compete with metropolitan dining destinations.
 For visitors seeking memorable culinary experiences, several establishments deliver exceptional food, service, and atmosphere.

 Riverhorse on Main

-What to ask about: Reservations, particularly during ski season and events—the reputation ensures consistent demand.
+What to ask about: Reservations, particularly during ski season, holidays, and events—the reputation ensures consistent demand.

-Local Insight: Reserve at least a week ahead for Riverhorse and Handle during ski season.
+Local Insight: Reserve at least a week ahead for Riverhorse, Handle and Courchevel during ski season and holidays.
 Thursday evenings offer the same quality with shorter waits than weekends.
 Ask about wine pairings—the sommeliers here know their lists well.

 Create Your Free Park City Guide →